The best French, Swiss and Italian ski resorts near Geneva Airport

 If traffic’s light and road conditions are good, you can be on your skis within an hour of leaving Geneva Airport.
-But which ski resort close to Geneva is best for families, for high snowsure pistes, for beginners, for off-piste freeriding, or for a romantic weekend?
+But which of the nearby ski resorts is best for families, for high snowsure pistes, for beginners, for off-piste freeriding, or for a romantic weekend?
 And if you have a mixed group who all want different things, which is the best all-round resort?

 Best Ski Resort near Geneva for Families: Avoriaz

 Approximate drive time from Geneva Airport for Avoriaz: 1 hour, 35 mins

 Avoriaz is family-friendly right from the moment you arrive, which is normally by cable car from Morzine after a short transfer from Geneva airport, followed by a ride in a horse drawn sleigh to your accommodation, which should get even the most cynical child excited about their holiday.
 The resort is car-free and very compact: everywhere is close to a piste or lift so there is no need to walk far or queue for a bus.
 The childcare facilities are among the best in France and there is an excellent choice of child-friendly ski schools.
 In most seasons, Avoriaz is high enough (1800m) and snowy enough for children to be able to ski and play on proper snow, but not so high to be unpleasantly cold during the day.
 The futuristic architecture is not too everyone’s taste, but children, especially young teenagers tend to like it, because it reminds them of films like Star Wars.
 And most importantly of all, there is a lot of good skiing for every standard here, not just locally, but in the wider Portes du Soleil ski area, which Avoriaz is in the middle of.

 Best Ski Resort near Geneva for high snowsure pistes: Nendaz

 Approximate drive time from Geneva Airport fr Nendaz: 1 hour, 45 mins